 Russian is the native language of some 150 million citizens of the Russian Federal Republic, and of a very large population of emigres in other countries around the world, including the United States.
-It is one of the five official languages of the United Nations, and ranks with English, Chinese, Hindi, Urdu, and Spanish as a major world language.
+It is one of the five official languages of the United Nations and ranks with English, Chinese, Hindi, Urdu, and Spanish as a major world language.
 What is more, Russian remains the unofficial lingua franca of many of the former Soviet republics, an indispensable communications tool across all of the Caucasus and Central Asia.
 Russian is a major language for scientific publication, and it is an increasingly important language for business and trade as Russian institutions, both public and private, pursue integration with their European and American counterparts.

 Russian majors have the opportunity to use their language skills and cultural awareness in a broad variety of settings in both Russia and the United States.
 Students go on to work in business as financial and policy analysts for American and Russian companies.
-They work for non-governmental organizations, for publishing houses, for the print and broadcast media.
-They teach in Russian schools, and consult in fields such as marketing, advertising, aerospace, and computer engineering.
+They work for non-governmental organizations, publishing houses, and print and broadcast media.
+They teach in Russian schools and consult in fields such as marketing, advertising, aerospace, and computer engineering.
 And, of course, some continue to go on to graduate school to do more traditional work as teachers in universities and colleges, and as employees of the diplomatic and intelligence sectors of the United States government.